Cedar shingles or shakes have many different grades and cuts.

 Signs of Problems With a Cedar Roof

-There are some signs to look for, though.
-Severely cupped or curling shingles or tattered or frayed ends that look rotting.
-Also, many cracked shingles or shingles are loose or broken.
-Another sign of wear or old age is that the ridge caps may have come loose or, worse, have completely fallen off.
+There are some signs to look for, though: severely cupped or curling shingles or tattered or frayed ends that look rotting.
+Also, many cracked shingles or shingles that are loose or broken are signs of wear or old age.
+Another sign of wear or old age is that the ridge caps may have come loose or, worse, completely fallen off.

 Depending on the age of the cedar roof, these signs may not signify that you need a new roof.
 But all of these together mean that you should get a qualified inspection to determine if there is a need for a roof replacement.

-If the Cedar was a lower or poor grade, not only may the ridge caps be breaking and coming loose, but some of the shingles may be cupping, rotting or cracking.
+If the cedar is a lower or poor grade, the ridge caps may break and come loose, and some of the shingles may be cupping, rotting or cracking.

-This could be the ‘many indicators’ that show a worn-out cedar roof.
-As the roof becomes older and older, it becomes increasingly difficult to repair.
-Sometimes, a person walking on the roof to repair it can cause more damage than they can repair.
+This could be one of the ‘many indicators’ of a worn-out cedar roof.
+As the roof ages, it becomes increasingly difficult to repair.
+Sometimes, a person walking on the roof to repair it can cause more damage than they can.
 The roof can also be unsafe, as the shingles can break or fall apart while the person is trying to do repairs.

 Interesting Properties of Cedar Roofs

 Cedar has some very interesting properties as well.
-Sometimes, in the late summer, after the first rain, a home may experience a leak.
+Sometimes, a home may experience a leak in the late summer after the first rain.
 Then, through the whole winter, the leak is never seen again.
-This is because, when the cedar is dry, it can shrink a little, and at the first season rain, the water drips in before the cedar has had a chance to soak in the liquid and swell.
+This is because when the cedar is dry, it can shrink a little, and in the first season of rain, the water drips in before the cedar has had a chance to soak in the liquid and swell.
 When wet, the cedar swells slightly, and that can sometimes seal the crack.

 Over the last century, the British Columbia area, including Vancouver, has produced Roof Cedar for cities all over North America.
-You can still buy true high-quality cedar for roofs, contrary to many opinions that there is no more good cedar left.
+Contrary to many opinions that there is no more good cedar, you can still buy true high-quality cedar for roofs.

 To find out how we can help you with your cedar roof, call us at (604) 263-0334 or fill out our form.